Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 49ers stats and trends

-- The 49ers have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The 49ers have yet to cover the spread this year when underdogs by 3.5 points or more.

 - San Francisco's games this year have gone over the total in five out of eight opportunities (62.5%).

-- San Francisco is 1-2 against the spread and 2-1 overall when the team scores more than 21.8 points.
+- San Francisco is 1-2 against the spread and 2-1 overall in games when it puts up more than 21.8 points.

-- When San Francisco totals over 348.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- When San Francisco picks up more than 348.2 yards, the team is 1-2 against the spread and 2-1 overall.

 - The 49ers have 14 giveaways this season, while the Rams have 14 takeaways.